matthiasmullie/mullie.eu/_posts/2013-06-19-parallel-processing-multi-tasking-php.md

 ### Amp\Thread
 [Docs](https://github.com/amphp/thread)

-Amp\Threads is a particularly interesting implementation of pthreads along with their [Amphp async multitasking framework](https://github.com/amphp/amp).
+Amp\Thread is a particularly interesting implementation of pthreads along with their [Amphp async multitasking framework](https://github.com/amphp/amp).

-The cool thing about this project is that it hides the complex asynchronous work behind a promises-based interface, like:
+The cool thing about this project is that it hides the complex async work behind a promises-based interface, like:

     function expensiveWork() {
         /* Do some expensive work */